I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 June is prime time for Kilimanjaro.

-Great settled weather, clear skies and comfortable temperatures make for near perfect hiking conditions.
-Some cloud cover however, could spoil the otherwise scenic views that can be enjoyed from the slopes and the summit, which can also be bitterly cold during June.
+Great, settled weather, clear skies and comfortable temperatures make for near perfect hiking conditions, despite the sometimes intense cold at higher elevations.
+Some cloud cover can spoil the otherwise scenic views that can be enjoyed from the slopes and the summit.

-To increase your chances of better weather and conditions, July and August may be better bets,
+To increase your chances of better weather and cleare conditions, July and August may be better options.

 Zanzibar in June